List of candidates in the 2004 United States presidential election

-The following are lists of candidates in the 2004 U.S. presidential election.
-Candidates who were not on any state ballots, withdrew from the race, suspended their presidential campaign, or failed to earn their party's nomination are listed separately.
+This article contains lists of official third party or independent candidates associated with the 2004 United States presidential election.

+Third party is a term commonly used in the United States to refer to political parties other than the two major parties, the Democratic Party and Republican Party.
+The term is used as innumerate shorthand for all such parties, or sometimes only the largest of them.

+An independent candidate is one who runs for office with no formal party affiliation.

+Candidates who received, or ran for, the presidential nomination of a political party other than that of the two major parties in the 2004 presidential election, as well those who ran as independents, are listed below.

 Party nominees

 All candidates in the table below were on the ballot in multiple states.
 Those who were on the ballot in enough states to win a majority in the U.S. Electoral College are marked in bold.
 Candidates who were on the ballot in no more than one state are listed in the next section.